Nikki C is wearing the 'Sweetheart Bra' in charcoal and the 'Classic Maternity Leggings' in black.

 Feeling fit and healthy after having a baby can sometimes seem like an unsurmountable task.
-I've had a lot of Mums ask me what my secret is but the truth is there's no one thing that magically makes you feel like your pre-baby self, it's really a handful of small, yet important actions that I work into my days in order to help me stay motivated, energised and feeling good.
+I've had a lot of moms ask me what my 'secret' is, but the truth is there's no one thing that magically makes you feel like your pre-baby self, it's really a handful of small, yet important actions that I work into my day in order to help me stay motivated, energised and feeling good.

 Don’t be in a rush to start working out.
 Take care of your body from the inside out first with good food and water (see below).